 For both bodybuilders and powerlifters, recovery is crucial.
 Powerlifters must carefully consider how often to do their maximum lifts.
 Weekly maxing out of every exercise would not be suitable.
 Overtraining, burnout, and a rise in joint and tendon injuries would all result from this.

 Bodybuilders must avoid doing too much volume too quickly.
 This could result in muscular discomfort that lasts longer than 48 hours.
-If that’s the case, any subsequent exercises will probably suffer since you can’t exert as much energy when your muscles are hurting.
+If so, any subsequent exercises will probably suffer since you can’t exert as much energy when your muscles are hurting.

 Powerlifters and bodybuilders also use the following other recuperation strategies: